Introduction to Cruising and Our Retirestyle Travel Experience (Cruise Hacks)

 To save money and inconvenience, be sure to bring a travel bag ashore including, at a minimum, bottled water, sunscreen, sunglasses, and maps or tourist attraction brochures.
 If you are planning a beach day, you might need a bathing suit and towel too.

 Our favourite cruise itinerary:

 Our favourite itinerary so far was the Western Mediterranean cruise on the Costa Serena that included:

 The best part of that cruise was an excursion by ferry from Napoli to Capri, which is a very beautiful island with the “blue grotto” cave, which has crystal-clear, almost sparkling illuminated water.

-In Barcelona, the Ramblas market was bustling with beautiful people.
-There is also a lot of magical gothic architetecture in both the gothic quarter and the cathedral of the Sagrada Familia.
+In Barcelona, Las Ramblas market was bustling with beautiful people.
+There is also a lot of magical gothic architecture in both the gothic quarter and the cathedral of the Sagrada Familia.

 The beach day in Mallorca was perfect.
 Be aware that many European beaches are topless.
 Our 13 year-old son felt quite awkward and didn’t look up from the sand very often.

 The church on the hill (Church of Notre Dame de la Garde) as well as the shopping in Marseille was unbelievable.

 Ornate churches and historic buildings and castles were amazing to see in every port and espresso was great everywhere.